 The delivery suite offers 14 delivery rooms and the Serenity Birth Centre facilitates low-risk births, including use of pools and complementary therapies.
 The rooms are designed to allow partners to stay and support the women before, during and after the birth.
 The neonatal unit is a sub-regional referral unit offering neonatal intensive care facilities for babies from in and around the area.
 The state-of-the-art Halcyon birth centre has also now been opened to cater for more women requesting a low intervention childbirth experience in the Sandwell area.

 (Incorporating the Princess of Wales Unit in Bordesley Green, Solihull community area and Good Hope Hospital)

 Students at the Heart of England Foundation Trust will gain hospital and community midwifery experience across three sites.
 A well-established midwifery speciality within the Trust is early fetal screening combined with appropriate counselling support.
-Midwives within the Trust are also working towards achieving baby-friendly status.
-The Trust has a strong commitment to Midwifery supervision supporting safe standards for midwifery practice.
-Approximately 12,000 births are catered for over the two main sites.
+Midwives within the Trust are also working towards maintaining baby-friendly status.
+The Trust has approximately 12,000 births which are catered for over the two main sites.

 Princess of Wales Women's Unit (Heartlands)